 She earned her M.D. from University of Pittsburgh School of Medicine.
 She completed her residency in internal medicine at Johns Hopkins Bayview Medical Center and performed a fellowship in geriatric medicine and gerontology at Johns Hopkins.

-Dr. Colburn’s clinical research in primary care partnerships with older adults and their caregivers.
+Dr. Colburn’s clinical and educational research is focused on primary care of older adults and teaching learners to care for older adults.